Stepan363/tachyon_wars_website/plz read me .md

 # tachyon_wars_website

-The old tachyonwars game has been replaced to a better version by drawing more stars and random stars of numbers we have made it from css and made the science lab better images and changed ships constructions recources and better images of them.
-Thanks,
+Tachyonwars is a fantastic game pretty stars and made the science lab better images and changed ships constructions recources and better images of them.
+Thanks, plus you must turn on the music to 100 percent because the music is really coooooOOOOOOOOOLLLLlL u must see it!

 Youtube channel: https://www.youtube.com/channel/UC91rDrrj-nDwWmvybUeVHRQ